cmltaWt0/django-ams/README.rst

 =======
 AMS
 =======
-Ams is a simple Django app to accident's management.
+Ams is a simple Django app to accidents/alarms management.

 Quick start
 -----------